Skip to main content

 Direct injection engines, were gamechangers, with one single drawback.
 What you should do to maintain its performance.

-Another such problem is the oil vapor making its way into the combustion chamber fouling the plugs and the piston ring seals.
-Its not the type of result we want from our performance engines via an OEM emissions part.
+Another common problem is oil vapor entering the combustion chamber, where it can foul spark plugs and affect piston ring sealing.
+This is not the type of outcome we want from a performance engine due to a compromised OEM emissions component.

-Some systems will use one or two baffle plates or a bronze micron filter.
-Be warned, these catch cans will freeze in the winter causing unwanted pressurization of the engine on startup until it's reached operation temperature.
+Some systems use one or two baffle plates, while others use a bronze micron filter.
+Be warned: in colder climates, certain catch cans can freeze during winter, potentially causing unwanted crankcase pressurization on startup until the system reaches operating temperature.

-I use an adjustable AN fitting wrench and my Allen key screwdriver to loosen and release the can for drainage.
-I then use brake cleaner to clean the can and rinse it with a bit of water before replacing the can back in to place.
+For maintenance, I use an adjustable AN fitting wrench and Allen key screwdriver to remove and drain the can.
+I then clean it with brake cleaner and rinse it lightly with water before reinstalling it.

 Is a catch can system necessary?

-A) No, it's not necessary, but if the longevity and performance of your vehicle is important to you than its highly recommend.
+A) No, it is not strictly necessary.
+However, if the longevity and performance of your vehicle are important to you, it is highly recommended.

-A) Is the CTS turbo catch can system worth it compared to its competitors?
+Is the CTS Turbo catch can system worth it compared to competitors?

-I have not tried out other catch can setups but the CTS turbo catch can is functional and worth every penny as it brings me peace of mind.
+I have not used other catch can systems, but the CTS Turbo unit is functional, well-designed, and worth every penny in terms of peace of mind.

 Should modified cars use an oil catch can system?

-Come back again next week to see how much blow by is collected.
+Come back next week to see how much blow-by is collected.
 Stay tuned and stay boosted.

 Comments